 4 cups chicken stock

 1 teaspoon curry powder

 1 teaspoon ground cumin

 Curried pumpkin seeds (toasted pumpkin seeds tossed in a bit of curry powder)

 - Roughly chop pumpkin into chunks, carefully removing skin

-- Place all ingredients into a large saucepan and boil on high for around 15 minutes or until pumpkin is very soft
+- Place pumpkin, lentils and stock in a large saucepan and boil on high for around 15 minutes or until pumpkin is very soft

-- Blend using a stick blender or if you don’t have one, just mash the pumpkin with a fork or potato masher
+- Add curry powder and cumin and blend using a stick blender (if you don’t have one, just mash the pumpkin with a fork or potato masher)

 - Serve with whichever toppings you like